Ricardicus/keyboard-synth/README.md

    --form: form of sound [sine (default), triangular, saw, square] -e|--echo: Add an echo effect
-   -r|--reverb [file]: Add a reverb effect based on IR response in this wav file --notes [file]: Use .wav files for notes with this mapping as provided in this file --volume [float]: Set the volume knob (default 1.0)
+   -r|--reverb [file]: Add a reverb effect based on IR response in this wav file --file [file]: Use .wav files for notes with this mapping as provided in this file --midi [file]: Play this MIDI (.mid) file
+   --volume [float]: Set the volume knob (default 1.0)

-./keyboard compiled Sep  5 2023 18:45:28
+./keyboard compiled Mar 12 2025 07:43:15
 ```

 ## Map keys to wave files